CSNF Department of Clinical Research

 What are the Phases of a Clinical Trial?

-Phase I trials are the first human trials for a new treatment and are usually limited to a small number of people (usually fewer that 20).
+- Phase I trials are the first human trials for a new treatment and are usually limited to a small number of people (usually fewer than 20).
 The goal of a Phase I trial is to find the highest dose and the best way to give a new therapy without undesirable side effects.
 This phase is probably the most important step in the development of a new drug or therapy.
-Upon completion of phase I trials, the information that has been gathered is used to begin phase II trials.
+Upon completion of Phase I trials, the information that has been gathered is used to begin Phase II trials.

-Phase IV clinical trials study treatments already approved by the FDA to find the best way to use the new treatment.
-Patients do not need to be in a study to receive the new drug, since it is FDA approved, but can choose to participate.
+- Phase IV trials study treatments already approved by the FDA to find the best way to use the new treatment.
+Patients do not need to be in a study to receive the new drug since it is FDA approved, but can choose to participate.

 How can I Learn More About Clinical Trials of Possible Interest to Me?

 You should first talk to your physician to see if clinical trials are right for you.
 You can also learn about clinical trials around the country at the National Cancer Institute or by searching for available trials on ClinicalTrials.gov.